uktc/xmr-node-proxy/README.md

 ## Configuration Guidelines

-Please check the [wiki](https://github.com/Snipa22/xmr-node-proxy/wiki/config_review) for information on configuration
+...

 ## Developer Donations

 The proxy is pre-configured for a 1% donation.
 This is easily toggled inside of it's configuration.
 If you'd like to make a one time donation, the addresses are as follows:

-* XMR - 44Ldv5GQQhP7K7t3ZBdZjkPA7Kg7dhHwk3ZM3RJqxxrecENSFx27Vq14NAMAd2HBvwEPUVVvydPRLcC69JCZDHLT2X5a4gr
+* XMR - 43vH9PSSEd5UK2EeLNPKhQQm3QaGMHBeTYKTpca5VY1P7AwVZ9MMDksaQg9FgRRqi7ERiebk5kuHAQ5kCx53ndxG9w4yh8F
-* BTC - 15fkPTtN8cRXD3moKWDoXjuiTaS9FgA3UE
+* BTC - ...

 ## Installation/Configuration Assistance